CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Introduction

-\item \textbf{An effective retrieval-augmented framework for CMG.} We propose CoRaCMG, a retrieval-augmented framework designed to enhance CMG.
+The main \textbf{contributions} of our work can be summarized as follows, and the replication package is available at~\citep{replpack}: \begin{itemize} \item \textbf{An effective retrieval-augmented framework for CMG.} We propose CoRaCMG, a retrieval-augmented framework designed to enhance CMG.
 CoRaCMG effectively integrates advanced retrieval techniques with various generation models, thereby improving the quality and informativeness of the generated commit messages.

 \item \textbf{Comprehensive experimental evaluation of the proposed framework.} We conduct extensive experiments to assess the effectiveness of CoRaCMG.
 The evaluation results demonstrate that CoRaCMG consistently improves the performance of LLMs compared to using them directly for generation.
-Specifically, in terms of BLEU scores, CoRaCMG achieves an average improvement of 65\%. \end{enumerate}
+Specifically, in terms of BLEU scores, CoRaCMG achieves an average improvement of 65\%. \end{itemize}

 The remainder of this paper is structured as follows: Section~\ref{RelatedWork} covers related work on CMG.
 Section~\ref{chap:ApacheCM} provides a detailed introduction to ApacheCM dataset.
 Section~\ref{chap:methodology} introduces our CoRaCMG framework and its three phases.
 Section~\ref{Experimental Setup} describes the experimental setup, including the dataset and model selection, while Section~\ref{chap: result} presents results and analysis.
 Finally, Section~\ref{chap:threats} discusses the threats to validity, followed by the conclusions in Section ~\ref{chap: conclusions}.
-The replication package has been made available online~\citep{replpack}.